richDsInterview/compareimages/README.rst

-Technical Challenge Module Repository
+compareimages Module Repository
 ========================

-This repo contains the solutions to a technical challenge posed for a job interview at SARAO.
+This repo contains a module that has image comparison functionality for a technical challenge posed for a job interview at SARAO.

 ---------------